dictadata/pdf-data-parser/README.md

   "pageFooter": 0,
   // artifacts - parse PDF Artifacts content, default: false.
 Sometimes used in PDF documents for page header/footer, footnotes, annotations, etc.
   "artifacts": false,
-  // lineHeight - approximate line height ratio based on font size; default 1.67.
+  // lineHeight - approximate line height ratio based on font size; default: 1.67.
   "lineHeight": 1.67,
   // newlines - preserve new lines in cell data, default: false.
   "newlines": false,
   // orderXY - order cells by XY coordinates on page; default true.
 When false cells will be order as found in the PDF.js page content array.
   "orderXY": true,
+  // trim whitespace from output values, false (0) = none, true (1) = both, 2 = starting only, 3 = trailing only, default: true.
+  "trim": true,

   //// RowAsObjectTransform options
   // headers - comma separated list of column names for data, default none.
 When not defined the first table row encountered will be treated as column names.